cparish312/hindsight/README.md

 * The screenshots timeline can be viewed and searched by running `python timeline_view.py`

 ## Developing
-You can easily access and build applications on top of Hindsight.
+You can easily build applications on top of Hindsight.
 To access the database you can use the functions within `hindsight_server/db.py`:
 ```python
 from db import HindsightDB